patricklam/plam.new-webpage/content/top/nz-places.md

 * [Ruapekapeka Pa](https://www.doc.govt.nz/parks-and-recreation/places-to-go/northland/places/ruapekapeka-pa/) (November 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1294)): not a castle but had similar purpose.
 * [Muriwai Gannet Colony](https://www.aucklandcouncil.govt.nz/parks-recreation/get-outdoors/aklpaths/Pages/path-detail.aspx?ItemId=4) (November 2020, [pics]((https://gallery.patricklam.ca/index.php?/category/1294) )): so many gannets doing gannet things.
 * [Mangere Market](https://www.mangeremarkets.co.nz/) (November 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1294)): pretty legit market, I appreciated the food stalls.
 Per their website: "the showplace for New Zealand's multi cultural shopping experience".
+* [The Petrel Station Project](https://www.thepetrelstation.nz/) (August 2023): I guess this is a business that Scott Brooks runs but it almost feels like a co-op where he just gets a boat and brings a bunch of frequent-flier bird fans on the boat.
+It's on a boat on the ocean, so beware seasickness.

 ### Waikato